 Light, airy classrooms: Both buildings benefit from light and spacious classrooms with interactive whiteboards and state-of-the-art equipment used throughout.

 Well-stocked libraries: At the heart of each building are two well-stocked libraries which provide tranquil areas for pupils to study and relax.
 There are plenty of books and resources and a computerised lending system which even the youngest pupils enjoy.
 Our libraries are well-used places where pupils are encouraged to enjoy reading from an early age.

 Science Laboratory, Art Studios and Design Room: At Middleton Hall, we have dedicated Art, Design and Science suites all located around a spacious courtyard.
-The Science laboratory is fully equipped and our two Art rooms include a wide range of materials including pottery equipment and a firing kiln.
-The Design Technology room includes a modern kitchen for the teaching of Food Technology and software to support the design process.
+The Science laboratory is fully equipped and our two Art rooms include a wide range of materials including pottery equipment and a kiln.
+The Design Technology room includes software to support the design process and a modern kitchen for Food Technology classes.

 Music Facilities: All pupils take part in some musical learning activity.
-To support this wide participation we have extensive music facilities across the School, including a Music classroom, Music Technology Room and seven Music Practice Rooms.
+To support this wide participation we have extensive music facilities across the School, including a Music classroom, Music Technology Room (where older children have lessons using computer software to read and write music) and seven Music Practice Rooms.

 Drama Studio: Our large and spacious Drama studio is fully resourced with props, costumes and recording and filming facilities.

 Language Room: Modern foreign languages are introduced early here.
-French is taught from Year One which is taught in our dedicated French room.
-There is also an after school Spanish club.
+French is taught from Year One in our dedicated French room, there is also an after school Spanish club.

 School Hall: Each building has a traditional School Hall used for assemblies as well as PE.
 At Middleton Hall, the School Hall is furnished with a grand piano, staging and professionally fitted light and sound systems for theatrical productions.